Speech Therapy Treatments For Head And Neck Cancer

 How Can Speech Therapy For Head And Neck Cancer Help | District Speech & Language Therapy | Washington D.C. & Arlington VA

-How Can Speech Therapy For Head And Neck Cancer Help?
+How Can Speech Therapy For Head And Neck Cancer Help With Recovery?

 Treatment methods for issues related to head and neck cancers should take into account factors such as your social context, age and education, and cultural and linguistic background.

-Speech therapists will also work together with other medical professionals while making decisions which affect treatment and recovery goals.
+Speech therapists will also work together with other medical professionals (ex: occupational therapists and physical therapists) while making decisions which affect treatment and recovery goals.

 Some treatment options which may be used can include but aren’t strictly limited to: